On the Computational Complexity of Multi-Agent Pathfinding on Directed Graphs

 The multi-agent pathfinding (MAPF) problem is the problem of deciding the existence of a movement plan for a set of agents moving on a graph, most often a graph generated from a grid \cite{ma:koenig:aim-17}.
 An example is provided in Figure~\ref{F:agents}.

-Here, the circular agent $C$ wants to move to $v_2$ and the square robot $S$ wants to move to $v_3$.
+Here, the circular agent $C$ wants to move to $v_2$ and the square agent $S$ wants to move to $v_3$.
 Both want to reach their destination and then stay there.
 So, $S$ could move to $v_2$ and then to $v_3$.
 After that $C$ could move to its destination $v_2$.
-So, in this, a movement plan does exist.
-Note that for this graph, regardless of how we place the agents and the destinations, there is always a movement plan, provided the diestinations are on different grid fields.
-When removing $v_4$, however, there are configuations for which no movement plan is possible.
+So, in this case, a movement plan exists.
+Note that for this graph, regardless of how we place the agents and the destinations, there is always a movement plan, provided the destinations are on different grid fields.
+When removing $v_4$, however, there are situations for which no movement plan is possible.

 Kornhauser et al. \shortcite{kornhauser:et:al:focs-84} have shown in the eighties already that deciding solvability is a polynomial-time problem.
 Later on, variations of the problem have been studied, such as using parallel movements and considering optimal movement plans \cite{surynek:aaai-10,yu:lavalle:aaai-13,ma:et:al:aaai-16,felner:et:al:socs-17}.
 However, in almost all cases, the results apply to undirected graphs only.
 A notable exception is the paper by Botea et al. \shortcite{botea:et:al:jair-18}, which shows polynomial-time decidability for MAPF on directed graphs, provided the graph is strongly biconnected and there are at least two unoccupied vertices.
 The general case has been, however, open so far.